Long In The Tooth Origin

 Historical Context: From Stable to Slang

-This practical knowledge of equine dentistry translated seamlessly into figurative language.
+This practical knowledge of equine dentistry translated naturally into figurative language.
 The readily observable characteristic of age in horses – the elongated teeth – became a metaphor for the aging process in humans.
 The transfer of meaning is a classic example of anthropomorphism, where human characteristics are attributed to animals, or in this case, an animal characteristic is applied to humans.

 The Idiom's Journey Through Time: Evolution and Usage